Innovic-io/process-of-work/README.md

 - **Add Checklists** for cards that require subtasks or have multiple steps to make sure nothing is left behind.
 You can even copy checklists from other cards on the board.
 - **Add a Due date** to cards with deadlines, and card members will receive a notification 24 hours before it’s due.
 Once the tasks are completed, due dates can be marked as done.
 - **Add Attachments** from both your computer and many cloud storage services like Dropbox, Google Drive, Box, and OneDrive.

+## **Daily scrum** ##

+**Daily scrum** is a 15 minute event, held at the same time each working day, where the **development team** gathers to synchronise their activitis and prepare a plan for the day that is ahead of them.
+Daily scrum enhances team collboration and performance by inspecting the work since the last daily scrum and preparing work for the next day.
+During the daily scrum, each team member answers the following three questions:
+- What did you do yesterday?
+- What will you do today?
+- Are there any obstacles in your way?
+By focusing on what each person accomplished yesterday and will accomplish today, the team gains an excellent understanding of what work has been done and what work remains.

+## **Story points** ##

+**Story points** are a unit of measure for expressing an estimate of the overall effort that will be required to fully implement a product or any other piece of work.
+Because story points represent the effort to develop a story, a team’s estimate must include everything that can affect the effort.
+That could include:
+- The amount of work to do
+- The complexity of the work
+- Any risk or uncertainty in doing the work